-FASAP is a U-M program that offers a number of services designed to help staff, faculty, and their immediate family members with personal difficulties encountered at both work and home.
-A student who is also a University employee (i.e., a GSI/GSSA/GSRA) is eligible for assistance from FASAP.
-Services provided by FASAP, all of which are free of charge and confidential, include:
+FASCCO is a U-M program that offers a number of services designed to help staff, faculty, and their immediate family members with personal difficulties encountered at both work and home.
+A student who is also a University employee (i.e., a GSI/GSSA/GSRA) is eligible for assistance from FASCCO.
+Services provided by FASCCO, all of which are free of charge and confidential, include:

 - Short-term counseling services to all staff, faculty, and their immediate family members on personal, emotional, family and work place issues